nrich/mdl2obj/README.md

 The model's material `model.mtl` file expects a texture file named `model.jpg` in the same directory.

+The name `model` for all file names above is examplary.
+All names change according to the basename of the input model file name.

 ## Build

     go build mdl2obj.go